Hinckley Wharf Canoe Slalom

 Where a competitor is under 18, the signature of a parent or legal guardian is required.

 There will be an additional fee of £5 payable by anybody who is not a member of British Canoeing or an affiliated club.
 This provides mandatory insurance through day membership of British Canoeing.
-Note that members of the Scout Association and Sea Cadet units will not need to pay this fee.
+Note that members of the Scout Association and Sea Cadet units will not need to pay this fee, as the required insurances are provided by their organisations.

 You do not have to compete in a competition slalom boat - just bring along the boat that you usually paddle.
 We will have a limited number of boats available for competitors to borrow.
 Please let us know in advance if you would like to do this.

 Prizes will be given to the winners of various classes and age groups.
-The actual prizes awarded will be dependent upon the nature and number of advance entries received.
+The actual prizes awarded will be dependent upon the nature and number of advanced entries received.

 Parking, Access and Directions to the Site